 Everyone wants to make the working process highly effective.
 One of the ways to make your project benefit is to use mobile app wireframing.
 Though some people prefer to skip this part, wireframes are extremely important.
-From this article you’ll find out what is wireframes, how they differ from mockups and prototypes, and why they should be an essential part of the whole development process.
+From this article you’ll find out what is wireframes, how they differ from mockups and prototypes, what are known app wireframing toos and why they should be an essential part of the whole development process.

 List of the Content

 Everyone who has ever worked in the UI/UX design field has definitely heard such a term as wireframing.
-It is a crucial part of design no matter what kind of application you want to build.
-Wireframing is a foundation of design.
+It is a crucial part of design, no matter what kind of application you want to build.
+Wireframing is the foundation of design.
 This stage of development comes between deciding on the app’s architecture and the creative design phase.
 In short, a mobile app wireframe is a 2D layout of the application.
-It doesn’t have to show the colors and styles but it has to give a clear understanding of the app’s functionality and user flow.
+It doesn’t have to show the colors and styles, but it has to give a clear understanding of the app’s functionality and user flow.

-Wireframes can be drawn by hand but now there is a lot of software allowing doing it more effectively.
+Wireframes can be drawn by hand, but now a lot of software allows doing it more effectively.
 The number of possible options is so large that choosing a proper solution might be tricky.
-However, it is quite important to opt for the best wireframe software that will meet your expectations, as a good mobile wireframe tool will enable an intuitive interface, easy navigation, the possibility to create reusable components, and form elements, etc. This article will cover such points as types of wireframing software and reasons to use it.
+However, it is quite important to opt for the best wireframe software that will meet your expectations, as a good mobile wireframe tool will enable an intuitive interface, easy navigation, the possibility to create reusable components and form elements, etc. This article will cover such points as types of wireframing software and reasons to use it.
 We’ll also give you the top 5 app mockup tools that will make the development process highly effective.